briancain/CoolStoryCoBruh/README.md

 Our game is centered around Co-Bruh, an war hero with snakes for hands who enjoys knitting.
 With K.O. kidnapped, Co-Bruh must infiltrate the Boxmore facility.
 However, having snakes for arms makes for cumbersome stealth missions.
 Boxmore, being a rather chilly super villain headquarters, is not a suitable environment for snake arms.
 Before embarking on his mission, Co-Bruh knits a scarf for his high maintenance extremities but only has enough yarn to comfortably cover one!
 He is forced to swap the scarf in order to keep his arms from starting a fuss and alerting patrol units around the Boxmore facility.
 In order to trick one arm into letting him remove the scarf, Co-Bruh must charm the pants... er, scarf off of his arm by performing his Snake Trance Yarn Dance super power!
 Co-Bruh must remain vigilant as he is vulnerable to patroling units while using his charming super ability.

+Now get in there and save some heroes, soldier!

 ## How to play

 Press Space bar to skip the title screen